top of page

 QB | OREGON | 6’0 | 200

-Strengths: Gabriel is an experienced college QB with good production across various systems.
-He plays with good timing and accuracy.
-Gabriel shows effective field vision and is in command of the offense.
-He adds value as a rusher who can extend plays Weaknesses: Gabriel is an older prospect, he’s undersized, and he doesn’t give you much beyond the system Bottom Line: Gabriel can be a rotational backup piece; he can do what he’s asked, but won’t offer much beyond that
+Strengths: Gabriel is an experienced college quarterback with solid production across multiple systems.
+He plays with good timing and accuracy, shows strong field vision, and demonstrates command of the offense.
+He also adds value as a rusher who can extend plays.
+Weaknesses: Gabriel is an older prospect who doesn’t offer much beyond operating within structure.
+He’s significantly undersized and lacks high-end arm talent on intermediate and deep throws.

 Grade: Round 5